danielk9538/sep11-freedom-project/blog/entry01.md

 ])
 ```

-that can move side to side using `onkeyDown` and `player.move(-speed, 0)` these allow for the arrow keys to direct the character.
+Using the character sprite above I used the `onkeyDown` and `player.move(-speed, 0)`  allowing for the arrow keys to direct the character at a select speed.
+The snippet below shows the use of `onkeyDown` and `player.move(-speed, 0)`.

 ```javascript
 // onKeyDown() registers an event that runs every frame as long as user is holding a certain key